mastmelon/Focus-Alarm/README.md

-# Focus Alarm (MV3)
+# Focus Alarm

-A beautiful, minimal Chrome extension that gently plays a soft sound every X minutes to remind you to stay focused on your current task.
+A beautiful, super simple Chrome extension that gently plays a soft sound every X minutes to remind you to stay focused on your current task.

 ## Screenshots